Our Mental Health Awareness series continues as we discuss schizophrenia and related disorders.

 - NAMIopens a new window Helpline: 1-800-950-6264 available Monday - Friday, 9 am - 5 pm CST

 - The National Suicide Prevention Lifeline: 1-800-273-8255 or text "HOME" to 741741 or visit this siteopens a new window for online chat help

 - The SAMHSA Disaster Distress Helplineopens a new window at 1-800-985-5990 or text "TalkWithUs" to 66746.
 SAMHSA (Substance Abuse and Mental Health Services Administration) also provides a place to search for treatment services at this siteopens a new window.

 We have put together a list of St. Tammany Parish Library resources and external websites that have additional information about schizophrenia and related disorders.
-If you are interested in any of the downloadable titles from Hooplaopens a new window, Cloud Libraryopens a new window, OverDriveopens a new window, or Libbyopens a new window, please contact your nearest St. Tammany Parish Library reference librarianopens a new window for assistance with these or any other digital services from the library.
+If you are interested in any of the titles on this list, please contact your nearest St. Tammany Parish Library reference librarianopens a new window for assistance.